syncfusion/ej2-angular-docs/src/spreadsheet/spreadsheet/cell-range.md

 ## Clear

 Clear feature helps you to clear the cell contents (formulas and data), formats (including number formats, conditional formats, and borders) in a spreadsheet.
-The cleared cells will remain blank or unformatted or content on the worksheet.
+When you apply clear all, both the contents and the formats will be cleared simultaneously.

 ### Apply Clear Feature